rudi-bruchez/tsql-scripts/index-management/README.md

 ## ![index on table](./index-on-table.sql)

-Liste indexes on a specific table.
+Liste indexes on a specific table, with simple statistics.

 ## ![index usage](./index-usage.sql)